 Community Action Network partners with children, youth, and families from under-resourced Washtenaw County neighborhoods to create better futures for themselves, and improve the communities in which they live.

 Did you know CAN’s Food for Thought program serves 15,000 meals a year?
 But not without your assistance!
-Can you make a healthy dinner and/or provide nutritious individual snacks (yogurt, fruit cups, puddings etc.) for 30-35 kids?
+Can you make a healthy dinner and/or provide nutritious individual snacks (yogurt, fruit, veggies) for kids in our after school programs?
 Contact email@example.com for details.

 CAN provides programs and services to families living in low income Ann Arbor neighborhoods.
 We help create brighter futures by offering educational support to children and youth, housing stabilization services for adults and families, and positive community building activities for neighborhoods.